 Save enough to get the match.
-If your employer will match a percentage of your retirement plan contributions per paycheck, strive to contribute enough to your plan each paycheck so that the match occurs.
+If your employer will match a percentage of your retirement plan contributions per paycheck, strive to contribute enough to your plan each paycheck, to ensure that the match occurs.

 Ask for a raise.
-You probably should be paid more than you currently are.
 A higher salary means more money to put toward your savings effort.

 Make tax efficiency one of your goals.
 Consult a financial professional about this, for there are potential advantages to having your money in taxable, tax-deferred, and tax-exempt accounts.
-For example, when you contribute to a traditional IRA or a typical employer-sponsored retirement plan, you make tax-deferred contributions.
-This lowers your taxable income today, although the distributions from those accounts will be taxable in retirement.
-You defer after-tax dollars into Roth IRAs; those dollars are taxable today, but you will eventually get tax-free growth and tax-free withdrawals if you follow IRS rules.
-Taxable investment accounts may seem less preferable, but they too can potentially help you pursue financial goals.
+For example, when you contribute to a retirement plan, you make tax-deferred contributions.
+This lowers your taxable income today; the distributions from those accounts will be taxable in retirement.

 Some of these suggestions you will do on your own, but it may also be a good thing to speak to a financial professional you trust and create a savings strategy that will be of particular help for you and your needs.